 Armstrong said the day after USADA’s notification that the allegations were “baseless.”
 He turned down a chance to meet with the doping agency prior to receiving the charging letter, and Luskin wrote in a letter to USADA that the meeting would have been a “demand wrapped in a threat” seeking Armstrong’s confession.

 Armstrong was scheduled to race his first professional full Ironman triathlon tomorrow to try to qualify for the Ironman World Championship in Hawaii in October.
 Comcast Corp.
-(CMCSA)’s NBC Network said this month it planned to air this year’s championship six weeks earlier than usual and expand the coverage to focus on Armstrong.
+(CMCSA:US)’s NBC Network said this month it planned to air this year’s championship six weeks earlier than usual and expand the coverage to focus on Armstrong.

 USADA said the six men engaged in a doping conspiracy from 1998 to 2011.
 The agency said it had examined blood samples from Armstrong in 2009 and 2010 that were “fully consistent with blood manipulation including EPO use and/or blood transfusions.”
 EPO is the abbreviation for erythropoietin, which can add energy-boosting properties to blood.